 (Also Read: Benefits of Coding For Kids And Teens – Top 9!)

 This block-based coding language offers a visual learning experience for the children as it enables them to drag and drop blocks of code to create different characters and games.
 Scratch is a great coding platform for beginners

 Python: Teach Python to kids next since it is very complex.
 Once they have a strong foundation in language, it will be easier to learn and write Python better

-3. When you teach kids how to code – Build their interest and excitement!
+3. How to teach kids Computer Programming – By building their interest and excitement!